Do you know you can raise fish for leather making?

 Fish processors have little use of waste parts of skins after filleting and distribution of fish fillets.
 Over time, they leave them to accumulate in unmanaged fills that pose a significant hazard to residents in the area.
-Innovators are rising into the space to manage this waste menace in a rare method, making exotic leather.
+Innovators are rising into space to manage this waste menace in a rare method, making exotic leather.

 How to tan fish skin to leather